mohdsuhaill/Job_Portal_Frontend/README.md

 <h1>Frontend:</h1>

   *  Use React for building a dynamic and interactive UI.<br>
-  *  Create separate components for the login and registration forms.<br>
+  *  Create separate components for the login and registration forms Must Fill the All fields .<br>
   *  Use React state and Formik to manage form inputs and validation messages.<br>
   *  Utilize React Router for handling client-side routing.<br>
   *  Implement Redux or the Context API for state management across the application.<br>